appsignal/appsignal-docs/source/elixir/instrumentation/instrumentation.html.md

 In order to differentiate between HTTP requests and background jobs we can pass a namespace to the transaction once we start it.

-The following two namespaces official namespaces supported by AppSignal.
+The following two namespaces are official namespaces supported by AppSignal.

 - `http_request` - the default - is called the "web" namespace
 - `background_job` - creates the "background" namespace